Fall of the Berlin Wall: Political changes in East Germany

-On 7 November, Krenz approved the resignation of Prime Minister Willi Stoph and two-thirds of the Politburo; however Krenz was unanimously re-elected as General Secretary by the Central Committee.
+On 7 November, Krenz approved the resignation of Prime Minister Willi Stoph and two-thirds of the Politburo; however, Krenz was unanimously re-elected as General Secretary by the Central Committee.

 New East German immigration policy

 On 19 October, Krenz asked Gerhard Lauter to draft a new travel policy.
 Lauter was a former People's Police officer.
 After rising rapidly through the ranks he had recently been promoted to a position with the Interior Ministry ("Home Office" / "Department of the Interior") as head of the department responsible for issuing passports and the registration of citizens.

-At a Politburo meeting on 7 November it was decided to enact a portion of the draft travel regulations addressing permanent emigration immediately.
+On 8 November, the East German Politburo enacted a portion of the draft travel regulations addressing permanent emigration immediately.
 Initially, the Politburo planned to create a special border crossing near Schirnding specifically for this emigration.
-Interior Ministry officials and Stasi bureaucrats charged with drafting the new text, however, concluded this was not feasible, and crafted a new text relating to both emigration and temporary travel.
-It stipulated that East German citizens could apply for permission to travel abroad without having to meet the previous requirements for those trips.
-To ease the difficulties, the Politburo led by Krenz decided on 9 November to allow refugees to exit directly through crossing points between East Germany and West Germany, including between East and West Berlin.
+However, Interior Ministry officials and Stasi bureaucrats charged with drafting the new text concluded the proposal was not feasible, and instead crafted new text relating to both emigration and temporary travel.
+The revised text stipulated East German citizens could apply for permission to travel abroad, without having to meet the previous requirements for those trips.
+To ease the difficulties, the Krenz-led Politburo decided on 9 November refugees could exit directly through crossing points between East Germany and West Germany, including between East and West Berlin.
 Later the same day, the ministerial administration modified the proposal to include private, round-trip, travel.
-The new regulations were to take effect the next day.
+The new regulations would take effect the next day.